v1k70rk4/ha-samsungtv-smart/README.md

 - **List of entity to Power ON with TV (comma separated)**<br/>
 A list of HA entity to Turn ON when the TV entity is turned ON (maximum 4).
 This call the service `homeassistant.turn_on` for maximum the first 4 entity in the provided list.<br/>

+- **Show advanced options**<br/>
+Selecting this option and clicking submit a new options page is opened containing the advanced options described below.

+### Advanced options

+- **Applications list load mode at startup**<br/>
+Possible values: `All Apps`, `Default Apps` and `Not Load`<br/>
+This option determine the mode application list is automatic generated.<br>
+With `All Apps` the list will contain all apps installed on the TV, with `Default Apps` will be generated a minimal list
+with only the most common application, with `Not Load` application list will be empty.<br/>
+**Note: If a custom `app_list` in `configuration.yaml` file is defined this option is not used.**<br>

+- **Applications launch method used**<br/>
+Possible values: `Standard Web Socket Channel`, `Remote Web Socket Channel` and `Rest API Call`<br/>
+This option determine the mode used to launch applications.<br/>
+Use `Rest API Call` only if the other 2 methods do not work.<br/>

+- **Dump apps list on log file at startup**<br/>
+(default = False)<br/>
+When enabled the component will try to dump the list of available apps in the HA log file.
+The dump of the apps may not work, and in any case will not be executed if a custom `app_list` is defined.<br/>

+- **Use volume mute status to detect fake power ON**<br/>
+(default = True)<br/>
+When enabled try to detect fake power on based on the Volume mute state, based on the assumption that when the TV is powered on the volume is always unmuted.<br/>

+- **Number of times WOL packet is sent to turn on TV**<br/>
+(default = 1, range from 1 to 5)<br/>
+This option allow to configure the number of time the WOL packet is sent to turn on TV.
+Increase the value until the TV properly turn-on.<br/>

+- **Seconds to delay power ON status**<br/>
+(default = 30, range from 0 to 60)<br/>
+This option allow to configure a delay to wait before setting the TV status to ON.
+This is used to avoid false ON status for TV that enable the network interface on regular interval also when the TV status is OFF.<br/>

 ## Custom configuration parameters